The Legendary Normandy Shores Golf Club

 Fast forward to 2008, the City of Miami Beach has spent over $9 million to renovate the now spectacular Normandy Shores Golf Club.
 The City hired world renowned golf course architect Arthur Hills to redesign the aging course and bring it back to its current state of glory.

 In 2011 the Inaugural South Beach International Amateur was played the week before Christmas at Normandy Shores and Miami Beach Golf Clubs, becoming the highest ranked inaugural amateur tournament since rankings were introduced.
 Unites States Amateur Champion and Current PGA TOUR player Kelly Kraft wins the 72 hole event with a 4 under total.
-Move forward to 2017 and the South Beach International Amateur has become the 5th ranked amateur tournament in the world for five straight years just behind the United States Amateur, British Amateur, Western Amateur and NCAA Division 1 Championship.
+Move forward to 2020 and the South Beach International Amateur has been the 5th to 8th ranked field in the world for five straight years just behind the United States Amateur, British Amateur, Western Amateur and NCAA Division 1 Championship.
 Yearly the SBIA has one of the best and largest international fields in the world with 30 or more countries represented.